On the date of my ‘neuralgiaversary’ every year, my friends have thrown me a surprise party!

 I sometimes get criticised for my more positive blog posts, but I still have (some of!) my health.
 Despite my pain and a few other health issues, I’m otherwise fairly healthy.
 I can breathe, I can walk, I can get to work, I can look after my cats.
 Whilst I could be healthier, I could also be a lot worse off.
 I have friends and family who support me, I have colleagues at work who understand if I need a minute or have to rush off to the doctors one morning.
 I’ve managed to do lots for myself, build up a little career where I’m happy, buy a house and raise my babies.
 I have lots to be thankful for.
 I wouldn’t say I’m a positive person – I love a good whinge, but I credit staying so upbeat despite having a life changing condition to the fact I’ve made my neuralgia a lot less ‘scary’ and made it more manageable for me to tackle on a daily basis.

 I very rarely refer to my Trigeminal Neuralgia by its proper name and I never refer to it by its other horrible name, kindly offered up by, I’m assuming, the media (correct me if I’m wrong!), ‘the Suicide Disease’.
 In short, I call it ‘my TN’ or ‘my neuralgia’.
 I haven’t given it a pet name, but I know of plenty of people who give their illnesses a ‘human’ name to make it easier to face.
 Instead, I just refer to it as my neuralgia, my TN.
 It’s a little thing I don’t even notice I’m doing, but it belongs to me and I don’t belong to my illness.
+I never suffer from it, ever.
+I live with it.

 Talk about it.